 How to correct information you have provided:

 You may correct and/or change any information regarding your membership by contacting our Member Services Department at [email protected] or by calling 1-800-727-4723.

 How to contact us about privacy:

-You can also reach us via U.S. mail at:
+You can also reach us via U.S. mail or telephone at: